Maria Hernandez Park: History

 The park was named after Maria Hernandez, who lived in Bushwick and fought against drug dealers in the neighborhood.
 Born in Brooklyn in 1953 and educated at public schools in the borough, she went to New York University for accounting.
 Hernandez and her husband tried to evict drug dealers from her neighborhood of Bushwick.
 They tried to stop them by rallying support for their efforts and educating her neighbors about the need to evict them.
 She organized block parties and other community gatherings.
-On August 8, 1989, Maria was fatally shot five times through her window in her apartment on Starr Street, later dying of her wounds.
+On August 8, 1989, Maria was shot five times through her window in her apartment on Starr Street, later dying of her wounds.
 Due to her brave and committed role in the community, the park was renamed in her honor.

 Previously, this was known as Bushwick Park.
 The City of Brooklyn purchased the land for the park from several landowners, including circus impresario Phineas T. Barnum.
 The park was transformed into a showplace park by 1896.
 Bushwick Park was a popular spot for neighborhood recreation, such as holiday celebrations, croquet matches, dancing, and baseball games.

 In the 1930s sliding boards, sand boxes, and swing sets were installed in the playground.
 A new softball field with bleachers was constructed.
 In 1994, Maria Hernandez Park underwent an intensive five-day clean-up and repair campaign.
 Park workers removed broken glass, debris, and graffiti; repaired and painted benches and fencing; restored the ball field; and cleaned the sewer line.